toby1984/git-redmine-hook/README.txt

 2. (when run as a post-receive hook)

-   Tries to extract references to Redmine issues from commit messages and updates each referenced issue with a note which GIT commits referred it.
+   Tries to extract Redmine issue IDs from commit messages and updates each issue with a note saying which GIT commits refer to it.

 BUILDING
 ========